Toolkit ShelfFind

 2. Enter home price, down payment, rate, loan term, and years you expect to stay.

-3. Add property tax, insurance, HOA, maintenance, closing costs, selling costs, and appreciation assumptions.
+3. Add property tax, insurance, HOA, maintenance, closing cost, selling cost, and home appreciation assumptions.

-4. Compare estimated owner net cost with estimated rent cost over the same holding period.
+4. Compare estimated owner net cost, estimated rent cost, and the cost difference over the same holding period.

 Example